SableRaf/Patreon-Supporter-Fetcher/README.md

 - retrieve a list of members and save it as `members.json` in `app/data`
 - download the members' profile images and save them in the `app/data/img` folder.

+### 5. Set Up Scheduled Builds on Netlify

+To ensure your banner stays up-to-date with the latest Patreon members, you can set up scheduled builds on Netlify using build hooks.

+1. Go to your Netlify site's settings and navigate to the **Build & Deploy** section.
+2. Under **Build Hooks**, create a new build hook.
+You can name it something like "Scheduled Build".
+3. Copy the generated URL for the build hook.
+4. Save the URL in your GitHub repository secrets as `NETLIFY_BUILD_HOOK_URL`.

+This setup will automatically trigger a build on Netlify at the specified schedule, ensuring your banner is always up-to-date.

 ## Local Testing

 1. Run `npm start` to start a local server.